acend/kubernetes-basics-training/content/en/docs/04.0/_index.en.md

 ```
 NAME                              READY   STATUS    RESTARTS   AGE
 example-web-go-69b658f647-xnm94   1/1     Running   0          39s
-nginx                             1/1     Running   0          31m
 ```

-The deployment defines that one replica should be deployed, which is running as we can see in the output.
-This pod is not yet reachable from outside of the cluster.
+The deployment defines that one replica should be deployed---which is running as we can see in the output.
+This Pod is not yet reachable from outside of the cluster.

 {{% onlyWhen rancher %}}

-## Task {{< param sectionnumber >}}.3: Verify the Deployment in the Rancher WebGUI
+## Task {{< param sectionnumber >}}.3: Verify the Deployment in the Rancher web console

 Try to display the logs from the example application via the Rancher WebGui.
 {{% /onlyWhen %}}